scion-softworks/parallelizer/docs/index.md

     ---

-    With no added dependencies, Parallelizer prioritizes __simplicity and efficiency__
+    With no added dependencies, Parallelizer prioritizes __simplicity and efficiency__.

 -   ## __✨Performant__

     ---

-    Designed with __minimal footprint__, Parallelizer uses only the necessary resources, without creating any additional overhead
+    Designed with __minimal footprint__, Parallelizer uses only the necessary resources, without creating any additional overhead.

 </div>